laminlabs/lamindb/README.md

 # LaminDB: Data management for traceable, multimodal AI

-LaminDB is an open-source data management tool that makes it easy to query, trace & govern datasets across diverse storage formats and locations.
-It gives you context through annotations, memory through lineage, and governance through branching and versioning.
-It uses a scalable lakehouse architecture that integrates files, tables, arrays, ontologies, and notes.
-It supports biological formats and registries by the creators of Scanpy.
+LaminDB is an open-source data management tool that makes it easy to query, trace and govern datasets across diverse storage formats and locations.
+Like git, LaminDB is a distributed system that runs anywhere and captures all relevant context about your work.
+This includes the data flow through models and analyses, the entities and notes defining your work, and the features & schemas of datasets.
+It takes a few seconds to install LaminDB and create a database on your laptop.

 <details>
 <summary>Why?</summary>